Altuve, Arenado, Chisholm, Rodón won't play in All-Star Game

 Altuve said of his knee on Saturday that he was “waiting to see how it responded today and I think we all agree that we’re making the best decision.”
 He also said ”I don’t think we’re going to go” when asked if he was going to go to LA, adding “we’re going to do some treatment and get ready for the second half.”

-Miami manager Don Mattingly said of Chisholm that “anybody that’s in the IL is in medical’s hands until they’re not.”

-“I’m sure he’s disappointed he can’t play.
-He’s earned that right to play,” Mattingly said, adding that Chisholm is “getting better and hopefully he’ll have many more of these (opportunities.)”
+Miami manager Don Mattingly said Chisholm is “getting better and hopefully he’ll have many more of these (opportunities.)”

+New York Mets second baseman Jeff McNeil will replace Chisholm in the starting lineup.

+“Not really how I wanted to be named All-Star starter with someone going down,” McNeil said.
+“So I do wish the best to Jazz and hopefully he gets back on the field soon.
+But super excited for the opportunity to be in the game.”

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports